awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/create-outputs-in-file-output-groups.md

    1. Choose **Audio 1** to display the group of encoding settings for the first audio asset\. **Audio 1** is located on the left side of the **Stream settings** pane, below **Video**\.

-   1. Under **Stream settings**, for **Audio source**, choose one of the audio selectors that you created in [Step 2: Create Input Selectors for Video, Audio, and Captions](create-selectors.md)\.
+   1. Under **Stream settings**, for **Audio source**, choose one of the audio selectors that you created in [Step 2: Create input selectors for video, audio, and captions](create-selectors.md)\.

    1. In the **Stream settings** section, specify values for audio encoding\.
 For more information about individual settings, choose the **Info** link next to each setting\.

    1. To include captions in the output, choose **Add captions** to display a group of captions settings\.
-For more information about setting up captions, see [Setting Up Captions in AWS Elemental MediaConvert Jobs](including-captions.md)\.
+For more information about setting up captions, see [Setting up captions in MediaConvert jobs](including-captions.md)\.